-2. Project/Team Leader
+2. Team/ProjectLeader

 This is a journey-level leader with journey-level skills and abilities who is responsible for a unit, section, or specific function within a County department OR a manager who is responsible for leading significant projects and project teams.
-This class may or may not supervise others, including Administrative Leaders.
+This classification may or may not supervise others, including Administrative Leaders.